William Callison

 Tatjana Söding

-Human ecologists, freelance journalist and independent researcher
+Human ecologists and independent researcher in Berlin, Germany.

 Claudio Custudio